Notices

 What process are you using to engage the public and other stakeholders?

-As part of the process, USF is extensively engaging with interested parties both internal and external to the university.
+USF has extensively engaged with interested parties both internal and external to the university.
 USF is committed to collaboration and communication with the surrounding community and understands the importance of ensuring that the initiative aligns with community interests.

-In recent months USF has held dozens of internal and external listening sessions that have included hundreds of participants.
+Leading up to Stage I of the ITN, USF held dozens of internal and external listening sessions that included hundreds of participants.
 A communitywide Town Hall was convened in late April open to the public to share information and hear feedback.

 Engagement with community members, neighborhood groups and other stakeholders will continue throughout the process.